10 Skills Every Designer Needs on Their Resume

 Some of your marketing skills will inevitably show up in the resume itself.
 You need to have some marketing knowledge and background so that you can both sell design projects (and yourself to a potential client or employer).

 Make it your job to understand concepts in SEO, advertising and how companies are targeting and reaching customers.
 You don’t have to be an expert, but should be able to talk logically about these concepts and understand them enough to include them in your resume.

 3. Print Knowledge

-Make sure to include some printed projects in your portfolio and verse yourself in formats, colors and moving projects from digital to print and back.
-Just as important as understanding how to created printed items is working with vendors or other third parties to produce these elements.
+Make sure to include some printed projects in your portfolio and verse yourself in formats, colors, and moving projects from digital to print and back.
+Just as important as understanding how to create printed items is working with vendors or other third parties to produce these elements.

 4. Digital Design Knowledge

 If you are someone who has always focused on print, you need to get versed in digital design today.
 And if you are already fluent in website design, make sure to include that information, including programming languages, content management system platforms, and relevant tools that you can use with ease.

 One of the things that often happens as we put together a resume, is that you forget all the things you know, almost taking for granted that everyone has the same skills.
 When it comes to a resume, it is important to note all relevant items because many job sites use these keywords to “read” and sort resumes based on potential fits.
 You don’t want to miss an opportunity because you forgot to list skills you consider to be second nature.

 Be honest and upfront about your level of HTML and code understanding.
 How much you need can vary greatly by position, but in today’s job market it is almost always important.